-353. If the ward dies, not having attained age of majority, the guardian shall submit his or her final accounting to the heirs of the ward.
+353. If the ward dies, not having reached the age of majority, the guardian shall submit his or her final accounting to the heirs of the ward.

-354. Guardians who have been released or dismissed from guardianship before its termination, shall give an accounting to their successors or joint guardians.
+354. A guardian who has been released or dismissed from guardianship before its termination, shall give an accounting to their successors or joint guardians.
 If a guardian dies, this duty devolves to his or her heirs.